underscoreio/essential-scala/src/pages/collections/working-with-seq.md

 |=================================================================================================|
 {: .table .table-bordered }

-The fold methods are very flexible.
-In fact we can write *any* transformation on a sequence in terms of fold!
-This is very deep theoretical result, and it goes beyond sequences.
-For *any algebraic datatype* there is a systematic process to define a fold that is a universal transformation for that datatype.
-We're not going to go deeper into this here, but be aware of the power and fundamental nature of fold in your future study of functional programming.
+As we know from studying algebraic data types, the fold methods are very flexible.
+We can write *any* transformation on a sequence in terms of fold.

 ### foreach